-In these Terms and Conditions, ‘we’ or ‘us’ means Study Group Limited of 1 Billinton Way, Brighton, BN1 4LF, UK (‘Study Group’).
+In these Terms and Conditions, ‘we’ or ‘us’ means Study Group Ireland Limited (‘Study Group’).
 Study Group is the owner and provider of the Dublin International Study Centre (the ‘Centre’).
-Study Group is registered as a branch in Ireland with the Companies Registration Office (no. 908748) with its registered office at 12 Northbrook Road, Ranelagh, Dublin 6, Ireland.
-Study Group’s place of business is at Newstead Building Block A, University College Dublin, Belfield, Dublin 4.
+Study Group is registered in Ireland with the Companies Registration Office (company no. 708206) with its registered office at Riverside Two, 43-49 Sir John Rogerson’s Quay, Dublin 2, D02 KV60.
+Its place of business is at Newstead Building Block A, University College Dublin, Belfield, Dublin 4, D04 K3H4.
 References to the ‘University’ are to University College Dublin.

 Please ensure you read these Terms and Conditions carefully and understand them before signing your final acceptance of a place at the Centre.
 These Terms and Conditions, along with any offer letter received from us and the policies referred to below form part of a wider agreement between you and us which will become legally binding once you confirm your acceptance of our offer.

 This website's Terms and Conditions were updated on 19 May 2023.

 Application and confirmation payment